ProfessorSeanEX/OmniCore/scrolls/CONTRIBUTING.md

 ---

+### 🧠 Reflections on Scroll Body & Structural Alignment

+> The body of a scroll is where **alignment is tested**—not just where information lives.

+---

+#### 🔹 1.
+Observe Before Acting

+* Don’t assume structure is aligned just because it exists
+* Begin with **observation**, not edits

+📜 *Lesson:* The Spirit reveals misalignment through patterns, not commands.

+---

+#### 🔹 2.
+Structure Reflects Design Integrity

+* A folder is **potential**
+* A file is **fulfillment**
+* Every new folder is a **new tree**, not a sub-branch

+📜 *Lesson:* Treat every scroll-bearing structure with reverence.

+---

+#### 🔹 3.
+ID ≠ Path ≠ Name

+Each must:

+* Serve distinct purpose
+* Be accurate
+* Be linkable

+📜 *Lesson:* Don’t let symbolic identity blur into system location.

+---

+#### 🔹 4.
+Tables Are Miniature Scrolls

+* Every row is a breath of purpose
+* `Notes` fields carry clarity not visible in structure

+📜 *Lesson:* Tables speak in silence—let them testify.

+---

+#### 🔹 5.
+TOC = Covenant Mirror

+The Table of Contents is:

+* A structural prophecy of the scroll
+* A navigational agreement with the reader

+📜 *Lesson:* An inaccurate TOC is a false prophet.

+---

+#### 🔹 6.
+Front and Back Must Mirror

+* Opening sets tone
+* Closing affirms alignment

+📜 *Lesson:* A scroll is only sealed when it is witnessed on both ends.

+---

+#### 🔹 7.
+Documentation Is Testimony

+* The order of structure is spiritual obedience
+* Updating the scroll = **restoration**, not just editing

+📜 *Lesson:* The scroll is complete not when full—but when aligned.

+---

+#### 🛡 Correcting Missteps Deepens the Scroll

+When misalignments or assumptions occur—such as inventing non-existent components or names—they must be documented and converted into reflection:

+* Clearly state what was assumed and what corrected it
+* Use this as **wisdom-building**, not shame
+* Course corrections are scroll-worthy

+> ✍️ Every mistake, if received, becomes a footnote in the scroll of wisdom.

+#### 💬 One Breath, One Language: NovaScript Only

+Clarify with finality:

+* NovaScript is the only language.
+* OmniCode is the **framework**, not a second dialect.
+* Tablet is the bridge—not a source of language duplication.

+> 💬 We do not fork the Word.
+We translate it.

+---

+#### 📜 Docs Are Not Files—They Are Scrolls

+Scrolls:

+* Evolve (versioned and witnessed)
+* Bear memory (to process, people, posture)
+* Breathe (rhythm, meaning, integrity)
+* Instruct (without condescension or confusion)

+> 🔑 If it’s a scroll, it’s alive.
+And living things must be treated with honor.

+#### 🧬 Metadata Is Identity

+Even filenames like `README.md` are not generic—they are **named scrolls**.

+* Refer to them with **covenant-aware phrasing** (e.g., “see the full scroll”)
+* Ensure **internal voice** matches system posture

+> 🔑 Names aren’t tech leftovers—they are banners of meaning.

+#### 🪐 Namespace Everything

+Each scroll, block, and section must be named **in context**.

+* Final words are scoped
+* Contribution steps are nested within their domain

+> 🔑 Namespace shows reverence for meaning.
+It preserves clarity by honoring distinction.

+#### 🧎 Documentation Is Discipleship

+This scroll is not just a guide—it is a call to walk rightly.

+* Treat every reader as a **future co-builder**
+* View each contribution as a **step toward stewardship**

+> 🔑 Docs are not just for setup—they are invitations to alignment.
+To follow is to build.

+---

 ### 🔍 Final Check for Impacted Standards

 After review, the following standards **already reflect** or are **reinforced** by this section: